tysonking33/tysonking33/README.md

 - 👋 Hi, I’m @tysonking33
 - 👀 I’m interested in coding, sports and learning new things.
-- 🌱 I’m currently learning c, c++, matlab, however I want to expand to other languages as well.
+- 🌱 I’m currently learning c, c++, matlab.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:

 tysontang614@gmail.com |